haskric/map_schema/README.md

 It´s a Simple, Agile, Map schema in Elixir **with types check** , with **integer and float number autocasting** of string to number and include **json encoding** using the popular Jason library.

+Note: Now, I am working in improve it.
+You can use it but return here for check updates.

 ## Installation

 ```elixir